1992 Pacific typhoon season: Typhoon Sibyl

+Typhoon Sibyl took an unusual track east of Japan, first heading northward, then back south, and finally north again while strengthening.
+Then, it curved west and dissipated as it recurved eastward.

 Severe Tropical Storm Ted (Maring)

 Tropical Storm Ted, having developed on September 14, stalled off northern Luzon on the 20th.
 It turned northward, and hit southern Taiwan on the 22nd as a minimal typhoon.
 Ted weakened to a tropical storm over the island, and hit eastern China on the 23rd.
 It turned to the northeast, hit South Korea, and became extratropical on the 24th.

 At least 61 people were killed by Typhoon Ted and 51 others were reported missing.
 Losses from the storm reached $360 million in China.